 - Put on work gloves and eye protection.
 Drill a hole through the downspout at the lower mark.
 The diverter instructions will tell you what size hole to drill, or the kit may contain a hole saw.

 - Push the diverter connection piece into the downspout with the collection portion of the diverter facing up.
 Secure the connection piece with self-tapping screws.

 - Measure down 3 inches from the top of the barrel.
 Drill a hole for the fill hose.
 The diverter kit should include a hose connection piece and the necessary seals to prevent leaks.
 The hole in the downspout and the one in the top of the barrel should be more or less even with each other.
 If there is too much of an angle, the diverter will not work correctly.

-- Measure up about 3 inches from the bottom of the barrel and drill a hole or the spigot.
+- Measure up about 3 to 6 inches from the bottom of the barrel and drill a hole for the spigot.
 If your kit includes a spigot, the directions will tell you what size hole you need to drill.
 If it does not include the fitting, get a spigot designed for rain barrels.
 Drill an appropriately sized hole, usually 3/4 inch to 1 1/4 inches, and place the spigot into the hole.
 Secure it with the washers and nuts that come with the product.

 - Connect the barrel to the downspout by inserting the fill hose into the two fittings, the one in the downspout and the other at the top of the barrel.